caringforahealthydog.com Dog Breeds The English Bull Terrier Dog: History and Origins

 The Development of the Coloured Bull Terrier

-By the 1920s, both white and coloured Bull Terriers were recognized as distinct varieties of the same breed.
-However, the all-white Bull Terriers continued to dominate in the show ring for many decades due to their striking appearance.
+Coloured Bull Terriers could have brindle, fawn, or tricolour coats.
+This helped diversify the gene pool and reduce health problems while keeping the breed’s distinctive look and personality.
+By the 1920s, both white and coloured Bull Terriers were recognized as part of the same breed.
+However, white Bull Terriers remained more popular in dog shows due to their striking appearance.

 Role in Popular Culture and as a Companion